Jerry Pinto: Career

-In 2009, he coauthored Leela: A Portrait with Leela Naidu, a semi-biographical book of anecdotes and photos from Leela Naidu's life.
-Leela Naidu was continuously listed as one of top ten or top five most beautiful women in the world in the 1950s and 1960s by magazines like Vogue.
+In 2009, he co-authored Leela: A Portrait with Leela Naidu, a semi-biographical book of anecdotes and photos from Naidu's life.

 His first novel, Em and the Big Hoom, was published in 2012, and won The Hindu Literary Prize that year.
-It was also shortlisted for the Commonwealth Book Prize.
+It was also shortlisted for the Commonwealth Book Prize in 2013.
+It won the Windham–Campbell Literature Prize in Fiction in 2016.

 He has translated several books from Marathi to English including Cobalt Blue, Baluta, When I Hid My Caste and I, the Salt Doll.
+He translated the novel Havan (The Fire Sacrifice, 1989) by Susham Bedi from Hindi to English.